 The Coldsmoke Awards is a winter mountain film festival dedicated to showcasing the amazing films made in the mountains each year.
 The Coldsmoke Awards aim is to strengthen the winter culture through the arts.

 The Fraternal Order of Eagles is a non-profit organization dedicated to "people helping people".
 Our club is one of the last old time Downtown Bozeman Bars and is open to the public.
 Live music on the weekends, pool tournaments, and burgers on Friday's (Thrusdays in the summer!).
 Steaks on the first Satruday of each month- come join us at 316 East Mains Street!

-The Emerson Center for the Arts and Culture is a community arts hub housed in a one-of-a-kind 1918 school building.
+The Emerson Center for the Arts and Culture is a community arts and culture hub housed in a historic and inviting 1918 school building.
 Classrooms are now artist workspace, yoga studios, galleries, non-profit organizations and the award-winning Emerson Grill.
 The Emerson offers arts outreach and education programs, community events, and contemporary art galleries showcasing the work of established and emerging artists.
-A renovated 700-seat theatre hosts professional live theatre and music performances, film festivals, and conferences; the ballroom is a popular space for parties, performances, dinners, and fundraisers.
+A renovated 727-seat theater hosts professional live theatre and music performances, film festivals, and conferences; the ballroom is a popular space for parties, performances, dinners, and fundraisers.
 The public is invited to stop in and stroll through the halls of the galleries and exhibits during normal business hours.

 Home of the Bozeman Roundup, Gallatin County Fair, and the Wild West WinterFest, the Gallatin County Fairgrounds has been a community, state and regional event center since 1903.

 The Fairgrounds is also the home of the Bozeman Bucks American Legion Baseball, the Bozeman Amateur Hockey Association and Bozeman Rifle and Pistol Club Indoor Shooting Range.